The Twin-Lens Reflex: Parallax and the Square Negative

 Why the negative is square

-Most TLRs record on 120 roll film, the format Kodak introduced in 1901, in a nominal 6x6 cm frame that actually measures about 56x56 mm and yields twelve exposures per roll.
+Most TLRs record on 120 roll film, which Kodak introduced in 1901 for the Brownie No. 2.
+The film is nominally about 61 mm wide and paper-backed, and the standard medium-format TLR frame is a nominal 6x6 cm that actually measures about 56x56 mm, yielding twelve exposures per roll.
 The square is not an arbitrary choice.
 A non-square frame would require rotating the body to switch between portrait and landscape, but a waist-level finder cannot be turned on its side without becoming unusable, and rotating the camera would change the vertical relationship of the two lenses.
-The square sidesteps the problem entirely: every exposure has the same orientation, and the photographer commits to a rectangular crop, if any, at the printing stage rather than at capture.
-That deferred decision became a compositional discipline as much as a mechanical convenience, and it remains one of the format’s defining characteristics.
+The square sidesteps the problem entirely: every exposure has the same orientation.

 Related posts